Vhong Navarro: Assault incident/Deniece Cornejo Case

-When asked to explain her situation, Cornejo reported to the Inquirer and stated, "Victim blaming is a very common practice throughout the world especially for rape victims".

-On February 19, 2014, another rape case was filed against Navarro, by a woman named Roxanne Cabanero, alleging the rape took place in 2010.
+On February 19, 2014, another rape case was filed against Navarro, by a woman named Roxanne Cabañero, alleging the rape took place in 2010.
+Cabañero's case was dismissed in October 2014 due to insufficient evidence, with a statement from the Department of Justice saying Cabanero's story was "contradictory, suspicious, and of doubtful nature."

-On March 8, 2014, Navarro made a return to It's Showtime.
+On March 8, 2014, Navarro returned to It's Showtime.

 On April 10, 2014, DOJ dismissed the rape complaint filed by Deniece Cornejo against Navarro.
 A week later, DOJ issued a warrant of arrest against Cornejo and Lee.
 On April 26, Lee and his accomplice were captured and arrested in Oras, Eastern Samar.
 On May 5, Cornejo surrendered to Camp Crame.